Can I Sleep Train My Baby Without Using Cry It Out?

 - 4. Pop them into their bed.

-- 7. If they are awake in their bed but not upset, you are ok to leave them if you’re comfortable to.
+- 6. If they are awake in their bed but not upset, it's okay to leave them if you feel comfortable doing so.
 Your baby might surprise you and wriggle around a bit, whinge on and off and eventually fall asleep!

-- 9. The goal is for your little one to do the last part of falling asleep on their own in their bed.
+- 8. The goal is for your little one to do the last part of falling asleep on their own in their bed so it's fine to pick them up and soothe them as often as needed.

 The most important thing at this point is that your baby is learning to go to sleep in their own bed.
 They are learning that this is the space where they sleep, rather than on you or in a carrier or while feeding.

-Every 1-2 days, settle them to sleep less and less, put them in bed more and more awake, still soothing them if they’re upset, but also giving them the chance to fall asleep on their own.
+Every 1-2 days, gradually reduce the amount of settling you are doing, putting them in bed more and more awake.
+You will still soothe them if they’re upset, but you will also be giving them the chance to fall asleep on their own.
 Your little one is a quick learner and with consistency and respect for the skill they’re learning, they will surprise you!

 If, on your self-settling journey, your little one happens to fall asleep in your arms, don’t stress about it!
 You’re still doing a fantastic job and it’s not going to undo any of the work you’ve already done.

 Once your baby is totally self-settling, you will be in a whole new world of sleep!
-Yes you’ll still experience sleep regressions and times of nap transition, then bedtime battles and separation anxiety as your little one turns into a toddler... but with the solid backbone of self-settling in your sleep arsenal, you will be in a far better position to ride out these stages to come.
+Yes you’ll still experience sleep regressions and nap transitions, then bedtime battles and separation anxiety as your little one turns into a toddler... but with the solid backbone of self-settling in your sleep arsenal, you will be in a far better position to ride out these stages to come.

 St James-Roberts I, Roberts M, Hovish K, Owen C. Video Evidence That Infants Can Resettle Themselves Back to Sleep After Waking in the Night, as well as Sleep for Long Periods, by 3 Months of Age.
 J Dev Behav Pediatr.
 2015 Jun;36(5):324-9. doi: 10.1097/DBP.0000000000000166.
 PubMed PMID: 26035139; PubMed Central PMCID: PMC4459553.